georgetommy/VocabWord/README.md

 # VocabWord
-Android application for the Vocab project
+Android application for the Vocab project.